andrewtcrooks/deadwood-game/README.md

 1. Open the integrated terminal in VS Code (`Ctrl+`` on Windows/Linux, ``Cmd+`` on macOS).
 2. Navigate to the `bin` directory with `cd bin`.
 3. Execute the program with `java Deadwood`.

+## Accessing the Help Menu

+While playing the game, you can access the help menu at any time by typing `help` in the game console.
+This will display a list of available commands and instructions on how to play the game.